 In a traditional classroom course you are going to have to complete lessons and papers on deadline and show up for class and exams at appointed times.
 Online classes at traditional schools often follow the similar schedules as those offered in classrooms which can cause conflicts and slow the progress on your degree.
 With StraighterLine online courses, you can complete general education courses at your own pace and on your own time.
 If something comes up at work, you can take an extra week to prepare for a paper or exam - or pick up your pace when you need to get a course complete by a deadline.
 For flexibility, online courses win.

 The cost of college is the #1 issue facing most college students today.
 So it makes sense that there's a lot of buzz just around the suggestion of a free community college education.
 Currently, the average cost of a community college is $3,264 (2013-2014).
-If you enroll in StraighterLine's $1,299 Full Year of college plan, you can take up to ten 3- and 4-credit general education courses.
-Those 30 credits end up only costing you about $43 per credit!
-Compared with your local community college tuition, you save more than half - and you can complete the courses according to your schedule, allowing you to avoid conflicts with your job or family life.
+Compared with your local community college tuition, you save more than half with StraighterLine - and you can complete the courses according to your schedule, allowing you to avoid conflicts with your job or family life.

 4. Ease of transferring credits

 You can transfer the credits you earn at community colleges and StraighterLine to other colleges.
-ACE CREDIT has evaluated and recommended StraighterLine courses for credit and more than 2,000 colleges and universities consider ACE CREDIT recommendations in determining the applicability to their schools course and degree programs.
+ACE CREDIT has evaluated and recommended StraighterLine courses for credit and hundreds of colleges and universities consider ACE CREDIT recommendations in determining the applicability to their schools course and degree programs.
 Online courses can make a big difference in your degree success.

 5. Ease of transferring to other colleges